The Future of Automotive Sales and Aftersales

 Revenues in new business segments involve large market potential but cannot easily compensate the loss in traditional business segments.

 In Mobility as a Service, fleet services revenues rise in line with an increased share of fleet customers.
-Moreover, if industry trends emerge strongly, the OEM can expectedly address a 16.7bn€ market when providing ride hailing and ride pooling services in urban areas.
+Moreover, if industry trends emerge strongly, the OEM in Germany can expectedly address a 16.7bn€ market when providing ride hailing and ride pooling services in urban areas.
 Not all OEMs will be able to capture significant market share: In particular, mobility services, which will take place closely to the end users, will be exposed to a competitive “winner takes all” market dynamic.
 High investments and a holistic portfolio strategy are necessary to yield profitability and correspond to future user needs.
 Direct revenues with Car as a Platform services, such as value-added services or data-as-a-service may not contain the expected revenue potential.
 Nevertheless, investments in connectivity are in all respects urgently required to capture revenues in other business segments and improve bottom line.